 Helena Bonham Carter will play Princess Margaret in The Crown Season Three. pic.twitter.com/Rf5EAckD3c— The Crown (@TheCrownNetflix) May 3, 2018

-However, the official confirmation only came today courtesy of Netflix.
+However, the official confirmation came out in early May courtesy of Netflix.
 "I'm not sure which I'm more terrified about – doing justice to the real Princess Margaret or following in the shoes of Vanessa Kirby," Helena said in a statement.
 "The only thing I can guarantee is that I'll be shorter than Vanessa."

 Matt Smith will no longer play Prince Philip.

 Matt, 35, will be exiting the show because he's simply too young to play Prince Philip now, and his replacement has finally been confirmed after much speculation.
-According to the show's Twitter account, Tobias Menzies will take over the role for the next two seasons, and will begin shooting the series this summer in the UK.
+According to the show's Twitter account, Tobias Menzies will take over the role for the next two seasons.
 Tobias has previously starred in Outlander, Game of Thrones, and Rome.

 "I'm thrilled to be joining the new cast of The Crown and to be working with Olivia Colman again.
 I look forward to becoming her 'liege man of life and limb,'" his statement read.